Penn State will play six matches throughout the season

 Beginning in the spring of 2004, Walsh joined the United States Under-19 team as an assistant coach where she helped with preparations for the Under-19 World Cup.
 The U.S. finished with the bronze medal in Thailand after defeating Brazil in the third place match.
 After the World Cup, Walsh was appointed the U.S. National Team's U-17 head coach, a position which she held for three years.

 As a player, Walsh was an NSCAA All-Region selection at William & Mary.
 A two-time first team All-CAA pick, she propelled her team to four NCAA Tournament appearances as well as two CAA regular season and two CAA league championships.
+In March of 2010, Walsh's alma mater, William & Mary, honored her by inducting her into the W&M Athletics Hall of Fame.

 A high school All-American at Lower Moreland, she was also a member of the U.S. Under-17 National Team.